 All inductions are from 10:30 am – 1pm and you are encouraged to stay for lunch (currently provided on Wednesdays and Fridays) and join our afternoon volunteering session in the gardens from 2-4pm.
 This allows you to get a real sense of how the days work.
 Please dress for the outdoors.

 If you can’t make any of these induction dates but would still like to volunteer, please email email@example.com.

 Wednesdays, Thursdays and Fridays from 11am-4pm are our regular volunteer days.
-You are welcome to come for a half or full day and stay for lunch, and to volunteer regularly or on an ad hoc basis.
+They are full days with lunch provided on Wednesdays and Fridays.
 We also usually have a monthly Sunday volunteer opportunity – unfortunately this is currently suspended.

 - Wednesdays 11am-4pm, with lunch provided from 1-2pm.
 Veg box pack 10am-1pm.

 - Thursdays 11:00am – 4pm.
 Bring a packed lunch.